 Because there are a large number of Android users, it becomes an easy task to target and to take advantage of that big number of users.
 In the past, Android phone has suffered a lot from Malware Attacks.
-Most recently, there was a Malware called “Judy” which was founded in 50 Apps on the Play store due to which, almost 36 Million Android Device got affected with this Malware.
+Most recently, there was a Malware called “Judy” which was founded in 50 Apps on the Play store due to which, almost 36 Million Android Device got affected by this Malware.
 These malicious codes have enough potential to track your personal details and data which can further be used for any illegal activity.
 This Judy contains a malicious code in the app which redirects the infected phone to a website for fraudulent ad clicks.

 The crux of telling you all that, the Internet has a lot of potentials but simultaneously it also comprises of dangerous attackers who are waiting for your foolish move.
 And, it is your duty to use the internet with utmost safety.
 Your one wrong click on the internet can ruin your Virtual and Real life.